mdrame/Pool/README.md

-#### Am collecting the data of 5 individual form my social media and make scense out of their data 😁
+#### Am collecting the data of 5 individuals form my social media and make scense out of their data 😁

 #### Loading ....